Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Physician and researcher Dr Andrew Campbell believes mycotoxin antibodies in the blood are the best measure of the toxic burden from mould exposure.

 His company MyMycolab provides testing of IgG and IgE antibodies of 12 different types of mycotoxins in blood serum.
-He believes the IgE response occurs when there is a large exposure to that particular mycotoxin, and has mast cell involvement, while IgG responses are indicative of lesser amounts of exposure.
-Unlike antibodies to mould spores mycotoxin antibodies are short lived and should reduce after 6 months of avoiding exposure.
+Based on his prior published research, he believes the IgE response occurs when there is a large exposure to that particular mycotoxin and has mast cell involvement, while IgG responses are indicative of lesser amounts of exposure.
+Unlike antibodies to mould spores, mycotoxin antibodies are short lived and should reduce after 6 months of avoiding exposure.

-3.3 - Mould allergy testing (skin or blood)
+3.5 - Mould allergy testing (NOT MOULD ILLNESS)

-Mould allergy testing tests for an IgE allergic reaction to certain species of mould spores, usually a mould mix, and not mycotoxins.
-This is usually done via skin prick testing or blood RAST testing.
-This is a common test offered by most laboratories, covered by Medicare, and often the only mould-related test most GPs or allergists will know of and worth doing.
+Mould allergy testing tests for an IgE allergic reaction to certain species of mould spores.
+Tests are often not specific to a single species of mould but a mould mix, and also not to mycotoxins.
+This testing is usually done via skin prick testing or blood RAST testing.
+As this is a common test, many different Australian laboratories offer it, and it is covered by Medicare.
+It is often the only mould-related test many GPs or allergists will know of and believe to be worth doing.

-As stated previously mould allergy is an adaptive immune system antibody response and is different from CIRS which is a chronic innate immune system response.
+The problem with such testing, however, is that mould allergy is an adaptive immune system antibody response and is different from CIRS, which is a chronic innate immune system response.
 It is possible, but not that common, to have both mould allergy and CIRS.

-ArminLabs in Germany, known for their Lyme (Borrelia) and co-infection testing also offer EliSpot testing for Aspergillus Peptide Mix 1 & 2.
+ArminLabs in Germany, known for their Lyme (Borrelia) and co-infection testing, also offer EliSpot testing for Aspergillus Peptide Mix 1 & 2.
 This tests for the cell-mediated, rather than the humoral (antibody), arm of the adaptive immune system.
+This may be more relevant than standard mould allergy testing, as it can detect when T-cells release cytokines in response to Aspergillus and may give a clearer indication of whether there is chronic inflammation occurring in response to mould exposure.

 Part 4: Mould Illness Treatment (Common)